 That is a loaded question.
 The best advice I can give you when it comes to substituting flours is to not substitute unless you’re pretty savvy with alternative baking.
 Different flours soak up different amounts of liquid and have different properties that you have to work around.
 If you don’t have the flours I used, you’ll have to do a little experimenting on your own.
 I’ll give you a quick synopsis of some of the flours I use:

-- ground golden flax (low-carb) – I grind flax seeds in my coffee grinder.
+- GOLDEN FLAX SEED MEAL (low-carb) – I grind flax seeds in my coffee grinder.
 The golden flax tastes better than the dark flax.
 Flax flour is cheap and versatile, but use too much with no other prominent flavors to mask it and you’ll taste flax.
 I like to use flax flour combined with other flours so I can make use of its cheap bulk without its flavor.
 Too much flax flour can add an eggy texture to baked goods; it can also be used as a binder (ever heard of a “flax egg”?).
 Almond flour can usually work as a substitute for flax flour.

-- oat flour (low-fat) – not to be confused with oat fiber, oat flour is basically just ground up oats.
+- OAT FLOUR (low-fat) – Not to be confused with oat fiber, oat flour is just ground-up oats.
 It is not interchangeable with oat fiber because of the differences in nutritional info as well as the extreme texture differences.
 Things made with oat flour tend to sink on top as well as be slightly gummy, so keep that in mind when creating recipes using this flour.
 Oat flour makes a great cheap flour, so I’ve started using it more.
 Things made with oat flour can actually be fairly normal-tasting if done right.